 Current research projects

-A full loop of performance: from the perspectives of young citizens, through informal and formal spatial learning, to the reviewing of legal frameworks in multi-actor constellations, and back again, with Anette Göthlund and Miro Sazdic Löwstedt, Konstfack - University of Arts, Crafts and Design, Stockholm, funded by Formas, Designed Living Environment Call 2021-2024
+A full loop of performance: from the perspectives of young people, through environmental learning, to the reviewing of legal frameworks in multi-actor constellations, and back again, with Anette Göthlund and Miro Sazdic Löwstedt, Konstfack - University of Arts, Crafts and Design, Stockholm, funded by Formas, Designed Living Environment Call 2021-2024

-The project examines access to public space from the perspective of young citizens.
-In contrast to a currently dominant safety discourse, it seeks to foreground children and youth’s agency in exploring and creating public spaces on their own terms.
+The project examines access to public and institutional spaces from the perspective of young people.
+In contrast to a currently dominant safety discourse, Full Loop seeks to foreground children and youth’s agency in exploring and co-creating public spaces on their own terms.
 The project activates a mobile laboratory and applies sloyd and craft practices and environmental learning as tools for inclusive public spaces for children in close collaboration with institutions and non-profit organizations.
+After workshops at Teknikmuseet in Stockholm, Tjeihuset in Södertälje och Tensta konsthall, and the creation of a lifelong learning course at KTH, addressing, environmental pedagogies, Full Loop organizes open conversations with multiple actors to explore the meaning and impact of policies, between institutional and self-organized responsibilities (the first one on 11th of December at Konsthall C).
+The project will conclude with an international conference in summer 2024.

 STINT Africa Initiation Grant for Internationalization: In Situ - Architecture in Context: Promoting a Partnership between KTH, Sweden and Lusófona University, Guinea Bissau with colleagues from KTH-ABE and Lusófona, funded by STINT 2021-2022